o-daneel/Lunii_v3.RE/CIPHERING_v3.md

    |3v3| DO NOT CONNECT |
    |NRST| To be connected |
 2. Install STLink Utility ([here](./tools/en.stsw-link004.zip)), or download it from STMicro website (requires account creation)

+##### Extract device keys
 3. Connect your ST Link v2 to your PC (USB device must be detected and recognized)
+4. Connect Lunii USB C to PC, in order to start onto mass storage directly
-4. PowerUp Lunii
+5. PowerUp Lunii
-5. Update Address and Size to `0x20018650` & `0x20`, press ENTER
+6. Update Address and Size to (depending on your fw version)
+   *  **v3.1.2** : `0x20018650` & `0x20`, press ENTER
-   (**only applies to v3.1.2**, to be reviewed for 3.1.3)
+   *  **v3.1.3** : `0x20018584` & `0x20`, press ENTER
-6. Connect to target
+7. Connect to target
-7. Save to a file.
+8. Save to a file.
 You have your Device IV & Key
+9. Disconnect from STLink and power off the Lunii

+##### Extract story keys
+(this method allows to get story key without having to decipher bt file externally)

+Repeat all previous steps from [previous section](#extract-device-keys).

+3. Connect your ST Link v2 to your PC (USB device must be detected and recognized)
+4. PowerUp your Lunii
+5. Turn the wheel to select the story
+6. Update Address and Size to (depending on your fw version)
+   *  **v3.1.2** : `0x20018650` & `0x20`, press ENTER
+   *  **v3.1.3** : `0x20018584` & `0x20`, press ENTER
+7. Connect to target
+8. Save to a file.
+You have your Story IV & Key
+9. Disconnect from STLink and power off the Lunii

 ### ❌ Known plain text attack 💀 (NOPE)
 **DIFFICULTY** : `IMPOSSIBLE`

-AES is strong, and key can't be retrieve with such attack ~~Using Lunii Wifi to set up a custom network config, for lunii storyteller to update wifi.prefs file.
+AES is strong, and key can't be retrieved with such attack
+~~Using Lunii Wifi to set up a custom network config, for lunii storyteller to update wifi.prefs file.
 Iterating through many wifi.prefs file generation with specific pattern injected in network conf might allow a known text attack.
 To be investigated.